cknight/kv-client-website/docs/security/auditing.md

 # Auditing

-All operations are logged as audits which expire after 30 days.
+All major operations are logged as audits which expire after 30 days.
 Audits may be found in the KV Client KV database under the `"audit"` prefix.
 The user who initiated the operation is included in the audit, either as anonymous (with session id) or as the Deploy user name.
 Example audit for user Joe, who ran `list` for key's prefixed with `"User"`, limiting to 50 results and which took